Adversarial Dependence Minimization: Detailed Experimental Setups

 \subsection{Experimental Setup: Clevr-4}

-\paragraph{Classification.} The baseline and adversarial approaches are trained with the same set of hyper-parameters, we therefore describe only the adversarial setting.
-We trained two-layer dependence networks.
-The encoder is a ResNet-18 backbone with no projection head.
-We used the SGD optimizer with a momentum of 0.9, a learning rate of 0.1, a batch size of 256, and a weight decay of $2 \cdot 10^{-5}$.
-The learning rate follows a cosine decay schedule~\citep{loshchilov2016sgdr} with 10 epochs of linear warmup.
-The dependence networks are trained with a ratio of $k=1$ steps with a learning rate of 0.3.
-The adversarial objective is a l1 margin loss on unstandardized representations with margin $\alpha=0.4$.
-The task weight is $\lambda = 5$.
-The models are trained for 200 epochs and data augmentations are described in Section~\ref{sec:results_infomax}.
+\paragraph{Data augmentations.} We apply two data augmentations during training: random horizontal flipping and random cropping.
+For random cropping, we keep at least 60\% of the image area, and then resize the images to 224 $\times$ 224 pixels.
+We do not apply color alterations, as \textit{color} is one of the taxonomies.

-\paragraph{SSL.} We trained two-layer dependence networks on standardized representations.
+\paragraph{Training.} The adversarial approach is trained with two-layer dependency predictors and probes.
 The encoder is a ResNet-18 backbone with no projection head.
-We used the SGD optimizer with a momentum of 0.9, a learning rate of 0.8, a batch size of 256, and a weight decay of $2 \cdot 10^{-5}$.
+We used the SGD optimizer with momentum 0.9, learning rate 0.2, batch size 256, and weight decay $2 \cdot 10^{-5}$.
 The learning rate follows a cosine decay schedule~\citep{loshchilov2016sgdr} with 10 epochs of linear warmup.
-The dependence networks are trained with a ratio of $k=1$ steps with a learning rate of 0.3.
-The adversarial objective is a l1 margin loss with margin $\alpha=0.4$.
-The task weight is $\lambda = 5$.
-The models are trained for 200 epochs and data augmentations are described in Section~\ref{sec:results_infomax}.
+The dependence networks are trained with a ratio of $k=1$ steps with a learning rate of 0.8.
+The baseline classifier follows the same strategy, except it only uses a cross-entropy loss.